sdo992/tarohsnap/README.md

 My current design goals are:

 - Backup specific files/directories using variables within the script
-- Daily backup schedule
+- Grandparent/Parent/Child backup schedule
-- focus on bash functionality first, then more portable shell code later
+- Focus on bash functionality first, then more portable shell code later
-- One backup per day
+- One backup per day for $hold_days, 12 monthly backups and 1 annual backup
 - Deletes archived files in a given length of time
 - Keeps a log file of all activities performed
 - Started error handling 04 May 2020, specifically exiting if tarsnap does not exist on the system and logging it to the system's log